lskahic/6301-Project/README.md

 * **Primary intended users**: Students in GWU DNSC 6301 bootcamp.
 * **Out-of-scope use cases**: Any use beyond an educational example is out-of-scope.

-### Abstract
-We are considering methods with which to determine the probability of an individual's delinquency.
-We explore how the utilization of certain variables can create bias within an analysis.

-### Known Caveats/Ethical Consideration

-* Math/Software problems:
-	     Math - Is 30,000 too small a sample size to provide a definitive answer?

-* Real-world risks: who what where where or how:

 ### Training Data

 * Data dictionary: